-Environment Planet Earth How to Identify Common North American Birch Trees By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama. our editorial process Steve Nix Updated August 28, 2019 Image Source / Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation Most everyone has some recognition of the birch tree, a tree with light-colored white, yellow, or grayish bark that often separates into thin papery plates and is characteristically marked with long horizontal dark raised lines (also known as lenticils).
+Environment Planet Earth How to Identify Common North American Birch Trees By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama.
+Learn about our editorial process Updated August 27, 2019 Image Source / Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation Most everyone has some recognition of the birch tree, a tree with light-colored white, yellow, or grayish bark that often separates into thin papery plates and is characteristically marked with long horizontal dark raised lines (also known as lenticils).
 But how can you identify birch trees and their leaves in order to tell different types apart?
 Characteristics of North American Birch Trees Birch species are generally small- or medium-sized trees or large shrubs, mostly found in northern temperate climates in Asia, Europe, and North America.
 The simple leaves may be toothed or pointed with serrated edges, and the fruit is a small samara—a small seed with papery wings.
 Many types of birch grow in clumps of two to four closely spaced separate trunks.
 All North American birches have double-toothed leaves and are yellow and showy in the fall.
 Male catkins appear in late summer near the tips of small twigs or long shoots.
 The female cone-like catkins follow in the spring and bare small winged samaras that drop from that mature structure.
 Birch trees are sometimes confused with beech and alder trees.
 Alders, from the family Alnus, are very similar to the birch; the principal distinguishing feature is that alders have catkins that are woody and do not disintegrate in the way that birch catkins do.
 Birches also have bark that more readily layers into segments; alder bark is fairly smooth and uniform.
 The confusion with beech trees stems from the fact the beech also has light-colored bark and serrated leaves.
 But unlike the birch, beeches have smooth bark that often has a skin-like appearance and they tend to grow considerably taller than birches, with thicker trunks and branches.
 In the native environment, birches are considered "pioneer" species, which means that they tend to colonize in open, grassy areas, such as spaces cleared by forest fire or abandoned farms.
 You will often find them in meadowy areas, including meadows where cleared farmland is in the process of reverting to woodlands.
 Interestingly, the sweet sap of the birch can be reduced into syrup and was once used as birch beer.
 The tree is valuable to wildlife species that depend on the catkins and seeds for food, and the trees are an important timber for woodworking and cabinetry.
 Taxonomy All birches fall into the general plant family of Betulaceae, which are closely related to the Fagaceae family, including beeches and oaks.
 The various birch species fall into the Betula genus, and there are several that are common North American trees in natural environments or used for landscape design purposes.
 Because in all beech species the leaves and catkins are similar and they all have very much the same foliage color, the main way to distinguish the species is by close examination of the bark.
 4 Common Birch Species The four most common birch species in North America are described below.
 Paper birch (Betula papyrifera): Also known as canoe birch, silver birch, or white birch, this is the species more widely recognized as the iconic birch.
 In its native environment, it can be found in forest borders across the northern and central U.S. Its bark is dark when the tree is young, but quickly develops the characteristic bright white bark that peels so readily in thick layers that it was once used to make bark canoes.
 The species grows to about 60 feet tall but is relatively short-lived.
 It is susceptible to borer insects and is no longer used widely in landscape design due to its susceptibility to damage.
 River birch (Betula nigra): Sometimes called black birch, this species has a much darker trunk than the paper birch, but still has the characteristic flaky surface.
 In its native environment, it is common to the eastern third of the U.S. Its trunk has a much rougher, coarser appearance than most of the other birches, and it is bigger than the paper birch, sometimes growing to 80 feet or more.
 It prefers moist soil, and although short-lived, it is relatively immune to most diseases.
 It is a common choice in residential landscape design.
 Yellow birch (Betula alleghaniensis): This tree is native to forests of the northeast U.S. and is also known as the swamp birch due to the fact that it is often found in marshy areas.
 It is the largest of the birches, easily growing to 100 feet in height.
 It has silvery-yellow bark that peels in very thin layers.
 Its bark does not have the thick layers seen in paper birches nor the very rough texture seen in river birches.
 Sweet birch (Betula lenta): This species, also known in some areas as the cherry birch, is native to the eastern U.S., especially the Appalachian region.
 Growing to 80 feet, its bark is dark in color, but unlike the dark river birch, the skin is relatively tight and smooth, with deep vertical scores.
 From a distance, the impression is of a smooth, silver bark marked by irregular vertical black lines.